gregpalmr/ds-for-telco/README.md

 # ds-for-telco

 This repo is a sample Jupyter Lab notebook with supporting data that helps demonstrate D2iQ's DC/OS Data Science Engine.
 It is a modified version of the http://github.com/gregoryg/ds-for-telco repo.

 Modifications include updating the Customer_Churn_Analysis.ipynb Jupyter notebook to use the default HDFS configuration from a DC/OS Mesos based HDFS service and to use a "data_lake" prefix in the HDFS file paths.
+Additionally, the following demo script and demo setup details are included.

 ## I. DEMO SCRIPT - DC/OS Data Science Engine (DSE)